12 Best Pellet Stove Reviews & Buying Guide

-The model comes with EPA certification, with up to 81% efficiency rating, and emissions of 5.1 grams/hr.
+The model comes with EPA certification, with up to 81% efficiency rating, and emissions of 5.1 grams/hr making it one of the most efficient pellet stoves Pleasant hearth has released.
 Given that it can warm homes as large as 1,200 square feet, this model will be ideal for a single family as well as mobile homes users.

-The stove comes with easy access, convenient design.
+The stove comes with easy access and a convenient design.
 In other words, it features an easy access door that makes it incredibly easy to tend to your firewood.

 As of that’s not enough, it features a brick lined firebox plus a ceramic glass window which allows for safer, efficient, and easier to view fires.

 Controlling the draft has been made easier than even before in this model, thanks to the conveniently located pull/push draft control that you can use to regulate heat output as well as burn time.